SeldonIO/MLServer/docs/examples/conda/README.md

-# Custom environments in MLServer
+# Custom Conda environments in MLServer

 It's not unusual that model runtimes require extra dependencies that are not direct dependencies of MLServer.
-This is the case when we want to use [custom runtimes](../custom), but also when our model artifacts are the output of older versions of a toolkit (e.g. models trained with an older version of SKLearn).
+This is the case when we want to use [custom runtimes](../custom/README), but also when our model artifacts are the output of older versions of a toolkit (e.g. models trained with an older version of SKLearn).

 In these cases, since these dependencies (or dependency versions) are not known in advance by MLServer, they **won't be included in the default `seldonio/mlserver` Docker image**.
 To cover these cases, the **`seldonio/mlserver` Docker image allows you to load custom environments** before starting the server itself.